The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Ablation: Do have a positional dependence?

 \section{Ablation: Do \supers{} have a positional dependence?}

-To check whether the \super{} Mechanism is driven by positional dependencies rather than genuine concept sensitivity, we plot the distribution of \supers{} across image (Figure~\ref{fig:image-position-dependence}) and text (Figure~\ref{fig:text-position-dependence}) test splits.
+To check whether the \super{} Mechanism is driven by positional dependencies rather than genuine concept sensitivity, we plot the distribution of \supers{} across image test splits (Figure \ref{fig:position-dependence}).
 For each dataset, we use \emph{Llama-3.2-11B-Vision-Instruct} linear separator concept \supers{}, defined at the concept-specific model depth and sparsity level $\delta$ that yield the best detection performance on the validation set.
 The left panels show absolute \super{} token positions, while the right panels show relative positions normalized to the length of each sample.

 In general, we observe no significant evidence of positional bias.
 The \supers{} are not uniformly distributed, but there is no particular index or position where \supers{} are much more common.